TheodorRene/blog/content/posts/worlds-best-programmer.md

 quickly put together this list of "the top 10 things holding you back from coming the worlds best developer/programmer".
 I enjoyed making the list so to make sure it doesn't get lost in the void I'm posting it here as well.
-Its been translated from Norwegian and some minor adjustments are made so that it works as a blogpost.
+Its been translated from Norwegian and some minor adjustments has been made so that it works as a blogpost.

 So follow along and make the necessary adjustments so you can be that 10x developer you've always dreamed of.

-(Also I've moved to Copenhagen.
-Please get in touch if you are in the city and want to hang. k thx bye)
+(Also I've moved to Copenhagen🇩🇰.
+Please get in touch if you are in the city and want to hang or chat. k thx bye)

 ## 1. You have a functioning Caps lock key